 Pizza, pasta, pesto: they can all be plant based!
-Here are ten delicious vegan Italian recipes that make for unforgettable meals.
+Here are our top delicious vegan Italian recipes that make for unforgettable meals.

 Yes, pizza, pasta, pesto, and even Parmesan can all be plant based!
 Italy is often seen as a meat and cheese-based cuisine (and there’s truth to that!).
 However, there are lots of ways to riff on classic dishes to make them into vegetarian, dairy-free, and vegan Italian recipes.
 Some authentic recipes, like pizza marinara and panzanella, are even vegan themselves!
 Here, we’ve collected our best vegan Italian recipes that make Italian cooking accessible for a plant-based diet.